alphonsekoh/alphonsekoh/README.md

 ## **About me**

-I am a 27 year old software engineer from Singapore.
+I am a 28 year old software engineer from Singapore.
 I started gaining interest in coding roughly 10 years ago back in 2012.
 Over the years I have explored various different areas of software engineering and I am highly experienced in several different languages and tools for development and operations.

 - Penultimate at Singapore Institute of Technology
 - Major in Software Engineering
-- Research Assistant
+- Associate Software Engineer

 ## What are my goals?